VRay92/YOLO.id/README.md

-YOLO.id is a a simple and functional event management platform that allows event organizers to create and promote events, while attendees can browse and buy ticket for those events (involves CRUD function)
+YOLO.id is a a simple and functional event management platform that allows event organizers to create and promote events, while attendees can browse and buy ticket for those events (involves CRUD function.)

 Features:
 * Homepage: